MDR 101:

 Many companies may attempt to control costs by only investigating critical- or high-priority alerts.
 But this can be an expensive mistake as many of today’s ransomware attacks start as attacks that are only detected through medium or low-priority alerts, and by the time they become high-priority alerts, the attacker’s damage is already done.

-Providers that offer services like Managed Detection and Response (MDR) can help you take advantage of economies of scale to shrink total cost of ownership while increasing the expertise and resources you have at your disposal.
+Providers that offer MDR services can help you take advantage of economies of scale to shrink the total cost of ownership while increasing the expertise and resources you have at your disposal.
 The analysts provided by an MDR provider work across a variety of industries, enabling you to capitalize on their expertise while taking advantage of the cost efficiencies of not shouldering the entire burden of bringing these individuals on as full-time employees.
 This type of partner will already have the real estate, technology, and expertise to integrate efficiently with your current environment.
-Software license costs can be significantly reduced, since an MDR vendor can purchase licenses at scale, distributed across their entire client base.
+Software license costs can be significantly reduced since an MDR vendor can purchase licenses at scale, distributed across their entire client base.

 Once you decide to work with a partner in deploying managed detection and response to your organization, you need to know what to look for in selecting the right vendor.
 The simple truth is that not all are created equal.
 Consider asking a potential vendor the following questions as indicators of how they will perform when your organization is facing a threat: